On-campus & Work-Study Jobs

 Here are some suggestions to help you find an on-campus job:

-- Review the directory of typically available student positions, which is updated every year in August.
+- Review the 2013-14 Student Employment Directory, which is updated every year in August.
+It lists the on-campus departments that usually hire student employees.
 Follow the instructions on the directory to determine whether or not a department has available positions.
-If necessary, be politely persistent!
+If necessary, be politely persistent.

 - Review postings on the online GC job & internship bank (www.goshen.edu/jobs).
 Most openings will be posted mid- to late-August.

-- Attend the annual Part-time Job Fair, held at the beginning of each school year.
-On- and off-campus employers talk with students about their openings.
-Check the calendar of events for details.
+- Attend the annual Part-time Job and Service Fair, held at the beginning of each school year.
+On- and off-campus employers and volunteer organizations talk with students about their openings.
+Check the Calendar of Events 2013-14 for details.

 - Talk with Anita Yoder or Kim Lucas in the Career Services Office in the Administration Building (AD 14).

 If you are not eligible for Work-Study funds, it’s possible you will not find an on-campus job.
-Off-campus job opportunities are options you may want to pursue.
+You may want to pursue off-campus or entrepreneurial positions.

 Frequently asked questions: student employment & Work-Study